Security authorization

 Copy the function key.

-Open a browser.
 Enter the function URL, appending the route.
-Submit.

 An error should show 401.
 This is an authentication error.

-Now try the following: Enter the function URL, appending the route, then append the following:
+Enter the function URL, appending the route, then append the following:

 ?code=[your function key]